newsdev/capital_git/README.md

 }
 ```

+Right now, only local repositories and repositories cloned over ssh with keys specified as a file.
+Support for HTTP(S) basic auth and SSH agent key support are planned.
+(Or you could implement it!)

-One caveat, CapitalGit can't initialize new repositories.
+Another caveat, CapitalGit can't initialize new repositories.

-Installing the gem also provides a `capital_git` binary that can be run as a server by specifying the path to a configuration file.
+Installing the gem provides a `capital_git` binary that can be run as a server by specifying the path to a configuration file.

 ```
 capital_git /path/to/repos.yml